spcl/dace/doc/sdfg/ir.rst

   Elements of the SDFG IR.

-**Access Node**:
+**Access Node**: A node that points to a named data container.
+An edge going out of one would read from the container and an edge going into one would write or update the memory.
+There can be more than one instance of the same container, even in the same state (see above example).

-An access node will take the form of the data container it's pointing to.
+An access node will take the form of the data container it is pointing to.
 For example, if the data container is a stream, the line around it would be dashed.
 For more information, see :ref:`descriptors`.

+**Tasklet**: Tasklets are the computational nodes of SDFGs.
+They can perform arbitrary computations, with one restriction:
-**Tasklet**: *must not access any external memory apart from what is given to it*.
+*they must not access any external memory apart from what is given to them via edges*.
+In the data-centric paradigm, Tasklets are viewed as black-boxes, which means that only limited analysis is performed on them, and transformations rarely use their contents.

 Tasklets can be written in any language, as long as the code generator supports it.
-The recommended language is always Python (even if the source language is different), because then tasklets can be analyzed.
+The recommended language is always Python (even if the source language is different), which allows the limited analysis (e.g., operation count).
 Other supported languages are C++, MLIR, SystemVerilog, and others (see :class:`~dace.dtypes.Language`).

 **Nested SDFG**: Nodes that contain an entire SDFG in a state.
 When invoked, the nested SDFG will be executed in that context, independently from other instances if parallel.